Where do you develop film?

 Target film developing

 Target removed the Kodak processing machines from many of its stores and now offers a print-only photo center for those with digital files.
 This is true with our local Target, but may not be true with all stores.

 CVS Pharmacy film developing

 Not all CVS stores develop film and the ones that do are sending directly to 3rd party services.
 Negatives aren’t returned and orders take about 3 weeks.
 Additionally, CVS has stopped online film developing.

 CVS Pharmacy processes film but doesn’t return film negatives

-you don’t develop with The Darkroom, we suggest that you verify with the individual store, whether it’s Costco, Walgreens, WalMart, Target, Sam’s Club, CVS or any other large retailer to confirm the send-out processing service returns your negatives.
+If you choose not to develop with The Darkroom, we suggest that you verify with the individual store, whether it’s Costco, Walgreens, Walmart, Target, Sam’s Club, CVS, or any other large retailer to confirm the send-out processing service returns your negatives.

 Have an update or something to contribute?
 Please let us know!